sepans/sepans-dashboards/src/books.md

 title: Goodread books
 ---

-# My books
+# books

-I have scraped the data from Goodreads.com.
-Goodreads no longer has an API and its data export no longer includes the useful data.
+I scraped the data from Goodreads.com.
+Goodreads no longer has an API and its data export no longer includes the book data.
 The data is augmented using the OpenLibrary API to add more semantic information.

 ```js
 const books = FileAttachment("./data/books.json").json();